BooleanJulien/BNC_quant_technical_test/README.md

 ## Additional Resources

-You may find the notebooks in the [notebooks](notebooks) directory useful for exploratory data analysis and understanding the inner workings of the project.
+You may find the notebooks in the [notebooks](notebooks) directory useful for exploratory data analysis, discussion of results, and understanding more of the inner workings of the imputation methodology used to deal with missing data.

 ## License